 Blame does the searching through the commit history for you.
-You can also go back through the a file's history in VSTS as well for a different approach to determining
+You can also go back through the a file's history in the web portal as well for a different approach to determining

 who made a change and when.
-Go into the Code Explorer for your repository and branch in VSTS, then click on the file of interest.
-VSTS will show a complete
+Go into the Code Explorer for your repository and branch, then click on the file of interest.
+Azure Repos will show a complete

 commit history for that file on the current branch.